 How to manage a family member’s Apple Watch

-- Open the Apple Watch app on the family’s iPhone that you used to set up your family’s watches
+- Open the Apple Watch app on the family’s iPhone that you used to set up your family’s watches.

-- Tap All Watches
+- Tap All Watches.

-- Choose a watch under Family Watches
+- Choose a watch under Family Watches.

-- Manage the settings for your family watches, including settings for things like accessibility, emergency SOS, schooltime, screen time, activity, app store, contacts, photos, and workout
+- Manage the settings for your family watches, including settings for things like accessibility, emergency SOS, schooltime, screen time, activity, app store, contacts, photos, and workout.

-Which Carriers are offering Family Setup deals?
+Which carriers offer Family Setup deals?

 Our family was hoping to upgrade the adult Apple Watch and give our youngest the older Series 3 Cellular–but at this time, that just won’t work with Family Setup.
 We think this is a missed opportunity for Apple, especially since it still sells new Apple Watch Series 3 models in its store!

-We love this option and we hope that Apple continues to grow Apple Watch’s independence from the iPhone!
+We love this option, and we hope that Apple continues to grow Apple Watch’s independence from the iPhone!